vjousse/the-transcriber/README.md

 AHAH, you thought you wouldn't need any javascript stuff.
 You're screwed.

-    npm install --save-dev babel-cli babel-preset-latest
+    npm install

 ## Hack to use the unpublished Dom.Size module

-Go to `src/` directory and install dependencies by running `elm make Main.elm`.
-It should start downloading dependencies and the complain about `Dom.Size` module.
+Install dependencies by running `elm make src/elm/Main.elm`.
+It should start downloading dependencies and then complain about `Dom.Size` module.

     I cannot find module 'Dom.Size'.

     Module 'Main' is trying to import it.

-Inside the `src/` folder, open the `elm-stuff/packages/elm-lang/dom/1.1.0/elm-package.json` file and change
+Open the `elm-stuff/packages/elm-lang/dom/1.1.0/elm-package.json` file and change

 ```elm
     "exposed-modules": [